 Do you want to rock the chalk in a big way?
-Then turn it over to your students and let them have some fun writing (or erasing) things on the whiteboard with these top 5 whiteboard games.
+Then turn it over to your students and let them have some fun writing (or erasing) things on the whiteboard with these top whiteboard games and whiteboard activities.

 If you’re an English teacher looking to inject a little bit of excitement into your classes, then you’ll need to check out some of these fun whiteboard games and activities.
 Are you ready?
 Let’s get to it!